fattyageboy/berthcare/design-documentation/features/care-coordination/README.md

 ### The Moment of Need

-**Context:** Sarah, a home care nurse, is with Margaret Thompson.
+**Context:** Sarah, a home care caregiver, is with Margaret Thompson.
 Something feels off—Margaret seems confused about her medications.

 **What Sarah needs:** Immediate connection to someone who can help.